 Here’s my story.

 My graduate education is from Purdue University, in the area of Communication – specifically, Public Relations.
-I did interdisciplinary work for my PhD dissertation that combined user experience (which wasn’t really a term at the time) with public relations theory.
+I did interdisciplinary work for my PhD dissertation that combined user experience (in the days before UX was “hot”) with public relations theory.

 I worked as a faculty member in Communication departments at the University of Dayton and Clemson University before embarking on what seemed at the time as a major career change and taking an assistant professor position in Computer Graphics at my alma mater, Purdue.